 These air fryer BBQ chicken wings will be the best chicken wings you've ever had!
 These tasty barbecue wings take only 20 minutes from start to finish and are perfectly juicy, succulent, and mouth-watering delicious!

 This post was originally published in December 2020.
 It has been updated with content.

 Note: that links to products you find in this post are Amazon affiliate links which means I do make a small amount of money when you click and make purchases.

 Chicken wings are easily a classic appetizer or snack idea for many.
 I know for me, they are my go-to on game day and pretty much any other time of year.

-They are definitely best when deep fried but I don’t love all that oil!
-I figured it was time to try it out in my air fryer.
-Not only is it so much healthier, it’s a lot easier too.
+They are definitely best when deep-fried but I don't love all that oil!
+I figured it was time to try them out in my air fryer.
+Not only is it so much healthier, but it's also a lot easier too.

-All I have to do is make a rub, fry them, and coat them in sauce.
+All I have to do is make a rub, fry them, and coat them in the sauce.
 Win win!
-And trust me when I say that the flavors are HEAVENLY.
+And trust me when I say that the flavors of these air fryer wings are HEAVENLY.
 I pretty much never want to share these.